YanickZengaffinen/DL23-Project/README.md

 ```
 python uncertainty.py val-binary-adaptability --scenario omniglot --taskembsize 256 --modelfile "uncertainty/models/omniglot/best-binary-classifiers-256.pt" --metaembfile "uncertainty/models/omniglot/best-meta-embedding-maml-256.pt" --shots 5 --adaptationsteps 5 --lr 0.75
 ```
+In table 1 of the report we used: metaembfile in {"uncertainty/models/omniglot/best-meta-embedding-maml-256.pt", "uncertainty/models/omniglot/best-meta-embedding-mean-256.pt"}, shots in {1, 5}, adaptationsteps in {5, 20}.
 Note that you can select the corresponding method (mean vs maml) by the meta-embedding you specify.

-To measure how well the one-vs-rest classifiers can work together to build a n-way classifier, run:
+(not used in report) To measure how well the one-vs-rest classifiers can work together to build a n-way classifier, run:
 ```
 python uncertainty.py val-fewshot --scenario omniglot --taskembsize 256 --modelfile "uncertainty/models/omniglot/best-binary-classifiers-256.pt" --metaembfile "uncertainty/models/omniglot/best-meta-embedding-maml-256.pt" --ways 5 --shots 5 --adaptationsteps 5 --lr 0.75 --iterations 100
 ```